MIDASverse/MIDASpy/README.md

 For more information on MIDAS, the method underlying the software, see:

 Lall, Ranjit, and Thomas Robinson.
 2022.
-"The MIDAS Touch: Accurate and Scalable Missing-Data Imputation with Deep Learning." _Political Analysis_ 30, no. 2: 179-196. https://doi.org/10.1017/pan.2020.49.
+"The MIDAS Touch: Accurate and Scalable Missing-Data Imputation with Deep Learning." _Political Analysis_ 30, no. 2: 179-196.
+[Published version](https://ranjitlall.github.io/assets/pdf/Lall%20and%20Robinson%202022%20PA.pdf).
+[Accepted version](http://eprints.lse.ac.uk/108170/1/Lall_Robinson_PA_Forthcoming.pdf).

-An ungated version of the paper is available [here](http://eprints.lse.ac.uk/108170/1/Lall_Robinson_PA_Forthcoming.pdf).

 ## Installation